kjtarnowski/real_time_API_currency_predictor/readme.md

 ## Comments
-Current prototype version of application takes currency rates (euro/dolar and pound/dolar) from
+Current prototype version of application takes currency rates (euro/dollar and pound/dollar) from
 https://www.investing.com/currencies/single-currency-crosses.
 The steps of fitting, optimizing and predicting the model are preceded by data collection stage (about 3.5 hours, celery web scraping task performed every minute).
-After data gathering, prediction is executed every minute, fiting model is performed every 15 minutes, and model optimization is executed about every hour.
+After data gathering, prediction is executed every minute, fitting model is performed every 15 minutes, and model optimization is executed about every hour.